qbic-projects/r-project-template/README.md

 ansible-playbook install_docker_conda.yml
 ```

-Source once the `~/.bashrc` file or log out and log in again:
+Source once the `~/.bashrc` file or log out and log in again.

 Verify docker installation: